-Weld automatically supports context activation/deactivation and dependency injection into Servlets and Filters.
+Tomcat 7 and 8 are supported.
+Context activation/deactivation and dependency injection into Servlets and Filters works out of the box.
 Injection into Servlet listeners works on Tomcat 7.0.50 and newer.

 18.3.1.1.
 Binding BeanManager to JNDI